 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Generac Holdings, Inc. (GNRC) Investors and Encourages Investors to Contact the Firm Before January 30, 2023

-/EIN News/ -- NEW YORK, Jan.
-09, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Eastern District of Wisconsin on behalf of those who acquired Generac Holdings, Inc. (“Generac” or the “Company”) (NYSE: GNRC) securities between April 29, 2021 through November 1, 2022 (the “Class Period”).
+NEW YORK, Jan.
+09, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Eastern District of Wisconsin on behalf of those who acquired Generac Holdings, Inc. ("Generac" or the "Company") GNRC securities between April 29, 2021 through November 1, 2022 (the "Class Period").
 Investors have until January 30, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Generac manufactures automatic, stationary standby, and portable generators.